carlosivanr/hugo_website/content/how-to-guides/correlation-and-regression/2021-10-08-correlation-in-r/index.en.markdown

 <!-- Add Citations -->
 <!-- https://blogdown-demo.rbind.io/2017/08/28/adding-citations-to-posts/ -->

 In this guide, I will walk through how to use the rstatix package to perform Pearson product moment correlations in R. I will use a sample data file from the 1st edition of ["Discovering Statistics Using R"](https://www.discoveringstatistics.com/books/discovering-statistics-using-r/) by Field, Miles, and Field [^1].
 The sample data contain scores from a hypothetical anxiety measure, exam test scores, and the number of hours spent studying (revising) before the exam.
+We will perform a correlation analysis to characterize the relationships between exam performance and two other variables, anxiety and hours spent studying.

-### Load packages
+### Load packages[^3]

 ```r
 library(tidyverse)  # for data importing and visualization